germaniuss/liboauth/README.md

 Add error codes to be returned when something fails.

+Load file from .ini and add header section.

 Simplification of the codebase for tighter integration of the libraries used as well as general bugfixing.